Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_name

 _Not required_ The name which will appear next to your posts.
-It's visible, so choose wise.
+It's visible, so choose wisely.

 * author_url